bb-froggy/realmjoin-docs/docs/create-package.md

 ## GitClone of current repository
 Using the Git tool of choice, the current repository is cloned onto the local client.
-If an already localy available package is updated, a pull request has to be performed beforehand to avoid overwriting more recent changes.
+If an already locally available package is updated, a pull request has to be performed beforehand to avoid overwriting more recent changes.

 ## Content Update
 Replace binaries in */blobs* and/or the code in the *rj_install* or *chocolateyInstall* scripts.